-On the right, Mabel, the sultry ring master of Big Top Circus, cracks the whip on Lou with William “Bud” Abbott looking on.
-Issue #4 was published August 1948.
+On Issue #4* (published August 1948) Mabel, the sultry ring master of Big Top Circus, cracks the whip on Lou with William “Bud” Abbott looking on.
 This issue even includes a column purportedly penned by the famous comedians.
 But the real interesting part of #4 is the backgrounds of the artists Lily Renee’ and Eric Peters (who were briefly married to each other between 1947 and 1949).
 Here Peters drew Abbott and Costello and Renee’ drew the women characters (a skill honed at Fiction House) along with inking duties.

 Renee’ had escaped from Nazi-occupied Vienna to England and later New York.
 Her parents secured the families passage by trading two properties they owned with the Nazis.
 After arrival in New York, she moved from job to job until coming across a help wanted ad seeking comic artists.
 Landing a position at Fiction House, she became most known as penciller for the Senorita Rio series in Fight Comics.

-Issue #20* on the right is dated much later (September 1953) with cover by the man who would gain great fame at Mad Comics and become known as one of the world’s great caricaturists Mort Drucker.
+Issue #20* is dated much later (September 1953) with cover by the man who would gain great fame at Mad Comics and become known as one of the world’s great caricaturists Mort Drucker.